 - 1 lemon or one lime (just not both), one half juiced, the other one to serve.

-- 6-7 shiitake or oyster mushrooms, sliced chunkily
+- 6-7 shiitake or oyster mushrooms (any mushroom you have handy really), sliced chunkily

 - First of all make sure you prepare the noodles according to the packet's instructions or, if using fresh noodles, adapt step 5.